Did you know you can make your own homeopathic remedies?

 - Wet to Dry Grafting: You’ll need a bottle of blank pellets and a wet remedy made with straight grain alcohol.
 That’s because a solution of 1/3 alcohol and 2/3 water destroys the pellets.
 But if that’s all you have, there’s a workaround – take one drop and add it to another amber-colored dropper bottle filled with straight alcohol.
 Then you can inoculate the blank pellets.
 This is what I also did with that rare nosode, so I have dry as well as wet copies.

 - Dry to Wet Grafting: Homeopaths refer to the straight alcohol bottles as Stock Bottles.
 You can make your own Stock Bottle by putting one pellet of a specific remedy into an empty amber dropper bottle and adding a couple of drops of water.
 (Pellets don’t dissolve well in straight alcohol.)
 Then fill the bottle with alcohol.
 You can then use this stock bottle to inoculate dry blank pellets.
-Or you can make treatment bottles with 1/3 alcohol and 2/3 water.
+Or you can make Treatment Bottles with 1/3 alcohol and 2/3 water.
+Treatment Bottles can’t be used to inoculate blank pellets because they don’t contain enough alcohol.
+They’re meant for an individual person to take repeated doses.

 How To Make Your Own Homeopathic Remedies From Scratch